costinchelu/DOCS/Java Elements/Java OOP.md

 Marker interfaces can be replaced by annotations (they convey metadata about the class to its consumers without creating a sepparate type for it).

+## Make an immutable class

+-> add final modifier to class
+-> all fields private final
+-> no setters
+-> use deep copy to initialize all fields by a constructor
+-> clone() - return a copy of the object (instead of the actual object reference)